S-hadowHeart/CryptoWeb/README.md

 ---

 # About
 CryptoWeb is a web application for encryption and decryption.
 It offers various cryptographic methods including Caesar Cipher, Polyalphabetic Cipher, Playfair Cipher, and Hill Cipher.
-Developed as part of the Basic Information Technology course by Dharmraj Sodha, Raj Mugra, and Darshan Nikum, students of Government Polytechnic Jamnagar.
+Developed as part of the Basic Information Technology course by Dharmraj Sodha, Raj Mungra, and Darshan Nakum, students of Government Polytechnic Jamnagar.

 # Features
 - Choose from multiple encryption methods